Microdrive: Precursor

-Prior to the 1-inch Microdrive, a 1.3-inch HDD nicknamed the "Kittyhawk" was developed and launched in June 1992 by Hewlett Packard with a capacity of 20, then later 40 MB.
-These units weighed about 28g (1oz), with dimensions of 2.0" × 1.44" × 0.414" (50.8mm × 36.5mm × 10.5mm) and were the physically smallest hard drives in the world before the Microdrive.
-The Kittyhawk was a failure however, and didn't last long in the market.
+In June of 1992, prior to the Microdrive, a 1.3-inch hard disk drive nicknamed the "Kittyhawk" was launched.
+It was a collaboration creation by Hewlett Packard, AT&T and Citizen Watch.
+It was the smallest hard drive in the world at the time, being 2.0" × 1.44" × 0.414" (50.8mm × 36.5mm × 10.5mm) in size while offering 20, then later 40 MB of storage capacity.
+The Kittyhawk was a colossal failure, and was withdrawn 2 years later in 1994.
+In 1996, HP shut down its Disk Memory Division and exited the market.

 Development

 The idea of the Microdrive was created by IBM researcher Timothy J. Reiley who was working at the Almaden Research Center in San Jose.
 He wanted to create a small form factor hard disk drive with high capacity storage that would be used for mobile devices, after working on a project to look at Micromechanics.
-Originally Timothy planned for the drive to use Microelectromechanical systems for parts of the drive such as the spindle motor and head actuator.
-Thomas R. Albrecht, another researcher, collaborated with Timothy to design and create the drive.
-Thomas changed the drive technology to miniaturized conventional technologies instead due to the increased technical risk and costs of using Microelectromechanical systems.
+Originally Reiley planned for the drive to use Microelectromechanical systems for parts of the drive such as the spindle motor and head actuator.
+Thomas R. Albrecht, another researcher, collaborated with Reiley to design and create the drive.
+Thomas changed the drive technology to miniaturized conventional technologies instead due to the increased technical risk and costs of using microelectromechanical systems.

-The leader of mobile drive development at IBM's Fujisawa facility at the time, Hideya Ino, highly sought the potential of a 1-inch disk drive.
+The leader of mobile drive development at the IBM Fujisawa facility at the time, Hideya Ino, highly sought the potential of a 1-inch disk drive.
 He had a team collaborate with the IBM researchers to create working prototypes.
 Those prototypes were then used to persuade product planning and marketing teams to support the project.
 Two notable people from the Japan development team were Mitsuhiko Aoyagi and Kenji Kuroki, who contributed to launching the product line.
 Bill Healey and John Osterhout worked at the storage technology division in San Jose and were responsible for the business development and marketing of the Microdrive.

-Introduction

-In September 1998, IBM announced the Microdrive in North America.
-It was advertised as being about the size of a large coin, weighing less than an AA battery, and the capacity of over 200 floppy disks.
-The Microdrive was expected to be available by mid-1999.